Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 Types of Social Procurement

-Three Common Practices of Social Procurement are:
+Three common practices of Social Procurement are:

 Supplier Diversity involves establishing a range of suppliers in the procurement process, including those from disadvantaged and underprivileged categories.
 Companies can create new opportunities for traditionally disadvantaged groups while creating new opportunities for themselves.